-Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal Implications for plan and sustainability appraisal Strategic Plan 2013 - 2018 Leading for a connected Stat ffordshire, Staffordshire County Council Staffordshire County Councils Strategic Plan sets out values and priorities for 2014-2018.
-The Strategic Plan outlines a vision, to create a connected Staffordshire, Relevant Operating Principles Evolve our relationship with residents Regard should be given to the Strategy.
+Key objectives relevant to the plan and sustainability Key messages, targets and indicators relevant to the Implications for plan and sustainability appraisal appraisal LDF and sustainability appraisal Strategic Plan 2013 - 2018 Leading for a connected Staffordshire, Staffordshire County Council Staffordshire County Councils Strategic Plan sets out Relevant Operating Principles Regard should be given to the Strategy. values and priorities for 2014-2018.
+The Strategic Plan Evolve our relationship with residents outlines a vision, to create a connected Staffordshire,

 Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal Implications for plan and sustainability appraisal where everyone has the opportunity to prosper, be healthy and happy.
 As a result of this vision the strategic plan outlines three priority outcomes Be able to access more good jobs and feel the benefits of economic growth Be healthier and more independent Feel safer, happier and more supported in and by their community.
 Give a stronger voice and more clout to the people of Staffordshire on the issues that matter to them, not just those issues we have a statutory responsibility to deliver.
 Encourage and support all Elected Members to be true community leaders, informing and influencing at a local and county level to create great places to live.
 Collaborate with residents and communities to identify the best long-term solutions to problems, whether that's from within the community itself or from the voluntary, private or public sector.
 Staffordshire County Council will: Promote Staffordshire as the place to invest, live, learn and visit.
 Be the passionate advocate for Staffordshire locally, nationally and internationally, seeking to deal with only the things that matter to our residents.
 How we work: Get more joined up, locally and corporately, so we can work with residents, communities and partners to meet local needs more effectively.
 Staffordshire Local Transport Plan 2011 Sets out the County Council's proposals for transport provision in the county, including walking, cycling, public transport, car based travel and freight, together with the management and maintenance of local roads and footways.
-Supporting Growth and Regeneration Relevant Policies: 1.1-1.6 and 1.8 Relevant Targets: Increase the overall employment rate from a 2009 baseline.
-Making Transport Systems Easier to use and Places Easier to Get to Policies identified need to be considered through SA process.
+Supporting Growth and Regeneration Relevant Policies: 1.1-1.6 and 1.8 Relevant Targets: • Increase the overall employment rate from a 2009 baseline.
+Making Transport Systems Easier to use and Places Easier to Get to Relevant Policies: 3.1-3.4 Relevant Targets Policies identified need to be considered through SA process.
 Targets identified should be aligned with SA indicators.